Australia government in turmoil after dual citizenship ruling

 The dual citizenship rule was originally inserted into the 1901 constitution to ensure parliamentarians were loyal solely to Australia.

-However, critics say it is out of step with the country's modern reality, where 50 percent of the population are either foreign-born or the children of immigrants.
+However, critics say it is out of step with the modern reality of the country, where 50 percent of the population are either foreign-born or the children of immigrants.

-The government's solicitor-general had argued to the High Court that Joyce and four of the other seven had not breached Section 44 of the constitution as they were unaware of their overseas citizenship.
+The government's solicitor-general had argued to the court that Joyce and four of the other seven had not breached Section 44 of the constitution as they were unaware of their overseas citizenship.

 But in its judgement, the court ruled that "proof of a candidate's knowledge of his or her foreign citizenship status (or of facts that might put a candidate on inquiry as to the possibility that he or she is a foreign citizen) is not necessary to bring about the disqualifying operation".

 "It is sufficient to say that in none of the references with which the court is concerned were candidates confronted by such obstacles to freeing themselves of their foreign ties."